AnomalyInnovations/serverless-bundle/README.md

 ## Options

 You can configure the following through your `serverless.yml`.
+Note that, these are all optional.

 ```yaml
 custom: